COLUMN: What goes boom in the night

 My niece has been staying with us this summer, adding a much-needed able body to Ouray’s workforce.
 We tried to take Tuesdays off together and explore.
 Our adventures led us anywhere but east of Montrose due to the road closure along U.S. 50.

 Last week we went to Mesa Verde National Park.
-It had been a few decades since I’d been, and as should be with a site that has structures dating back to AD 600, nothing much had changed.
+It had been a few decades since I’d been, and as should be with a site that has structures dating back to 600 A.D., nothing much had changed.
 Tours are required now to reach some of the sites in the park.

 My niece was enthralled with the history.